awsdocs/aws-systems-manager-user-guide/doc_source/invoke-webhook.md

 Invokes the specified Automation webhook integration\.
 For information about creating Automation integrations, see [Creating webhook integrations for Automation](creating-webhook-integrations.md)\.

 **Note**
-To use the `aws:invokeWebhook` action, your AWS Identity and Access Management \(IAM\) user or service role must allow the following actions:
+To use the `aws:invokeWebhook` action, your user or service role must allow the following actions:
 ssm:GetParameter
 kms:Decrypt
 Permission for the AWS Key Management Service \(AWS KMS\) `Decrypt` operation is only required if you use a customer managed key to encrypt the parameter for your integration\.